Funding support for agricultural shows

-The Australian Government has announced a $36 million funding program to support agricultural show societies as they recover from the effects of COVID-19, ensuring they can continue once things get back to normal.
+The Australian Government has announced a $36 million funding program to support agricultural shows as they recover from the effects of COVID.
+The aim is to ensure that they can continue once things get back to normal.

 The pandemic has dealt a major blow to agricultural shows, with most expected to be cancelled for 2020 in the interest of public health and social distancing measures.
 These cancellations have also had a devastating impact on the exhibitors who depend on these shows to generate revenue and expand their customer base.
 Many have been left with backlogs of stock that had been prepared especially for sale at shows, and have been forced to “pivot” their entire business model in an attempt to shift it.

 “Agricultural shows are estimated to contribute $1 billion to the economy each year and attract six million patrons annually, supported by 50,000 volunteers,” says Deputy Prime Minister Michael McCormack.
-“They create social bonds and improve mental health in parts of regional Australia where distance, drought, bushfires and now COVID-19 have caused significant hardship and distress.”
+“They create social bonds and improve mental health in parts of regional Australia where distance, drought, bushfires and now the COVID pandemic have caused significant hardship and distress.”

 The Supporting Agricultural Shows program will provide a one-off reimbursement to agricultural show societies to deal with cash flow pressures caused by COVID-19.